 Silica Dust Health Hazards and Protection

-This Guide includes current information about safety measures in an RCS environment as well as information that stonemasons around the world have found to be relevant to their work.
+This Guide includes current information about safety measures work environments where RCS dust is present as well as information that stonemasons around the world have found to be relevant to their work.

-The purpose of this Good Practice Guide is to assist you, the employer or owner of the fabrication plant, in creating a safe working environment for yourself and your employees.
+The purpose of this Good Practice Guide is to assist you, the employer or owner of the fabrication workshop, in creating a safe working environment for yourself and your employees.
 We invite you to share this Guide with your employees and use it in your health and safety training.
-Please also see our videos and other safety information on the Caesarstone fabricators website.

 Following this guide will help you achieve your goal of ensuring that your employees return home safe and sound every day.